Next-Flip/Momentum-Firmware/documentation/file_formats/AssetPacks.md

 ## Intro

-Asset Packs are an exclusive feature of Xtreme Firmware that allows you to load custom Animation and Icon sets without recompiling the firmware or messing with manifest.txt files (as a user).
+Asset Packs are an exclusive feature of Momentum Firmware that allows you to load custom Animation and Icon sets without recompiling the firmware or messing with manifest.txt files (as a user).
 Here you can find info on how to install Asset Packs and also how to make your own.

 <br>